jingzhang00/reasoning_navigation_pointout/rearrange_ws/src/pointout/world_percept_assig3/README.md

 ### Run YOLO to save commad:
 ```
-  run test_cola.py in windows to detect the bottle and save the command in the command.txt
+  run tes.py in the test folder in windows to detect the bottle and save the command in the command.txt
+  !remember to change the path in the test.py
   It is better to run the yolo in the windows
 ```